-Scoop the limes water play can also be titled: Grandma Bought too Many Limes at Costco, and Now we Need to Find Some Uses.
+Scoop the limes toddler water play can also be titled: Grandma Bought too Many Limes at Costco, and Now we Need to Find Some Uses.
+Ha!
+It’s true.
+Sometimes the best toddler activities come from ideas that happen organically.
+Here, my mom purchased more limes than she could account for.
+So before we Google all things limes, we will make a quick sensory bin so no limes go wasted.

 What happened as my boys played was simply magical.
-We began the water play using a ladle and finished up with some other fabulous variations.
-All taken from our outdoor storage bin, of course!
+We began the water play using a ladle and finished with other fabulous variations.
+All taken from our outdoor storage bin, of course! (yeh, we’ve got a thing for outdoor activities)

 Remember, we may have an idea, yet allow your toddler to run with the implementation.
 It is important to allow some freedom and flexibility to let him test out new ideas.
-You will see this play pattern evident in our entire list of toddler activities!
+Toddlers need room to explore ideas.

 Why is gross motor important?